Dates: November 24 – December 6, 2025

 Meals: breakfast, lunch

-Our journey continues with a transfer to Tahoua, a route that offers a glimpse into the nomadic heart of Niger.
-We will travel via the pond of Tablak, a vital watering hole in the arid landscape, which attracts both wildlife and pastoral communities.
-Along the way, we will pass by some nomadic Tuareg camps, and we will make stops for visits whenever possible.
+Farewell with this small festival – a rare moment of reunion for Wodaabe nomads, and departure towards Tahoua, a route that offers a glimpse into the nomadic heart of Niger.
+We will travel via the pond of Tabalak, a vital watering hole in the arid landscape, which attracts both wildlife and pastoral communities.
+Along the way, we will pass by some nomadic camps, and we will make stops for visits whenever possible.

 Meals: breakfast, lunch, dinner